-When the application has detected action on a socket handled by libcurl, it should call $curl_multi_socket_action(3)$ with the sockfd argument set to the socket with the action.
+When the application has detected action on a socket handled by libcurl, it should call curl_multi_socket_action(3) with the sockfd argument set to the socket with the action.
 When the events on a socket are known, they can be passed as an events bitmask ev_bitmask by first setting ev_bitmask to 0, and then adding using bitwise OR (|) any combination of events to be chosen from CURL_CSELECT_IN, CURL_CSELECT_OUT or CURL_CSELECT_ERR.
 When the events on a socket are unknown, pass 0 instead, and libcurl will test the descriptor internally.
+It is also permissible to pass CURL_SOCKET_TIME-OUT to the sockfd parameter in order to initiate the whole process or when a timeout occurs.